StateArchivesOfNorthCarolina/tomes-packager/docs/documentation.md

 A PREMIS log file is a plain-text file containing agent, event, and object metadata.

-Each log line is a YAML string, with an ISO timestamp as the key.
-The key's value is a set of key/value pairs with the required keys "name" and "entity".
+Each log line is a YAML string with an ISO timestamp as the key.
+Its value is a set of key/value pairs with the required keys "name" and "entity".

 Per the docstring for "./tomes\_packager/lib/premis\_object.py":